EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

 specified: (1) ``DirectSphericalPIP`` or (2) ``ProjectedPIP`` or (3) ``RectangularPIP``.
 Default method is ``DirectSphericalPIP``.
 The ``DirectSphericalPIP`` method is based on a point in spherical polygon algorithm described in the article:
-*R. Ketzner, V. Ravindra and M. Bramble, 'A Robust, Fast, and Accurate Algorithm for Point in Spherical Polygon Classification with Applications in Geoscience and Remote Sensing', Computers and Geosciences, under review.*
+*R. Ketzner, V. Ravindra and M. Bramble, 'A Robust, Fast, and Accurate Algorithm for Point in Spherical Polygon Classification with Applications in Geoscience and Remote Sensing', Computers and Geosciences, accepted.*

 A ``CoverageOutputInfo`` object containing meta-info about the results is returned at the end of execution of the function.